 Macarthur Minerals Limited is an Australian public company listed in Canada on the TSX Venture Exchange ("TSX-V") (symbol: MMS), Australian Securities Exchange ("ASX") (symbol: MIO) and OTCQB Venture Market ("OTCQB") (symbol: MMSDF).
 Macarthur Minerals has three iron ore projects in the Yilgarn region of Western Australia.
 The Company also has two exploration project areas in the Pilbara, Western Australia for targeting iron ore.

-In addition, Macarthur Minerals has lithium brine interests in Railroad Valley, Nevada, USA.
+On September 1, 2024, Macarthur Minerals relinquished its mining claims on the lithium brine interests in Railroad Valley, Nevada, USA.